Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4169.009739,4174.063485.md

 ### Transcript

-> that I go to I went to an HDTV in Breda
+> that I go to I went to an HDTV in Breda let's see see if there's any interesting